NourhenHamza/Apache-Kafka/README.md

-## Using Spring Cloud Stream functions, this application performs four main tasks:
+# Apache Kafka with Spring Cloud Stream Functions
+## Testing a Consumer
+This aspect ensures smooth consumption of messages from Kafka topics.

-- Testing a consumer
+## Testing a Producer
+Verify the ability to produce messages and publish them to Kafka topics.

-- Testing a producer
+## Testing a Supplier
+This functionality tests the capability to supply data to Kafka topics programmatically.

-- Testing a supplier
+## Testing a Scenario with Event Processing
-- Testing a scenario where the same function processes the event and returns another event.
+Validation of a scenario where a function processes an incoming event and emits another event as a result.